MyGitHubSite/Udacity-CarND-Project-1-Finding-Lane-Lines/writeup_template.md

 A possible improvement would be to fit a polynomial curve or optimize the parameters for a curve fit if the lane lines are not straight.

-Another potential improvement could be to automatically readjust the region of interest and extrpolation calcualtions for different sized video frames.
+Another potential improvement could be to automatically readjust the region of interest and extrpolation calculations for different sized video frames.